-How to prevent dry mouth while scuba diving in 15 seconds…
+How to prevent dry mouth while scuba diving:

 What causes dry mouth during scuba diving?

 The compressed air that divers breath underwater has the water vapour removed when the air is compressed into scuba cylinders.
 But additionally, scuba divers breath air through their mouth rather than their nose.

 But unless you have a blocked nose due to a cold, you’ll breath through your nose in any event.
 It’s extremely likely that at some stage in your life you’ve woken up in the morning with a cold and a blocked nose to find your mouth is extremely dry.